Shed Roof Replacement Costs

 We’ll now break down the steps involved in replacing a shed roof.
 The exact process may vary depending on the method used.
 Of course, it will largely depend on the type of shed roof being replaced.

-First and foremost, you’ll want to have the existing shed roof removed.
-Again, this will vary.
-The process of removing and replacing a felt roof is not the same as what it takes to remove and replace sheet metal roofing.
+- Know Your Shed Roof Type — The process of removing and replacing a felt shed roof is not the same as what it takes to remove and replace sheet metal roofing.

-Once the old roof has been removed, it’s time to prepare the replacement shed roof for installation.
-This could mean cutting out sections of felt or EPDM rubber roofing to size or preparing shed roof tiles to be installed.
+- Preparing the Replacement Materials — Once the old shed roof has been removed, your contractor will prepare the replacement shed roof for installation.
+This could mean cutting out sections of roofing materials to size or preparing shed roof tiles to be installed.

-Next, it’s time to install the shed roof.
-Once you lay it down correctly, you'll need to secure it in place.
-With a shed-felt roof, this would mean undertaking steps such as nailing the felt in place and securing fascia boards on the front of the shed.
-Again, the process will differ depending on the type of shed roof in question.
+- Securing It in Place — With a shed-felt roof, this would mean nailing the felt in place and securing fascia boards on the front of the shed.
+The process will differ depending on the type of shed roof in question.

 Can I Repair or Replace a Shed Roof Myself?